EGPGV-Symposium/2023/content/cfp/cfp.md

 For additional information regarding paper submission and publication, please contact the program chairs.

 EGPGV again calls for Full Papers (8 to 10 pages) and Short Papers (up to 4 pages) in Eurographics format (+ 1 page of references).
-The EGPGV webpage will be updated soon with more details on submission.

 Important Dates: